Texas State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Bobcats have covered the spread once this season when favored by 2.5 points or more (in two chances).

-- Texas State's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Texas State's games this year have gone over the point total four times in nine opportunities (44.4%).

 - Find the latest spread and moneyline odds for Texas State at SISportsbook.